 Students pursuing graduate work in the Center for Women's Studies and Gender Research will become acquainted with various feminist (and other appropriate) theoretical approaches and methodologies for examining the role of gender in cultural systems.
 Gender will be understood in intersection with other categories of difference, including race, ethnicity, social class, sexuality, religion, physical ability, age, and nationality.
 Please scroll down for links to more specific information about: Degrees (MA, BA/MA, JD/MA) and Certificates, Application and Plan-of-Study Materials, and other helpful links.
 If you have further questions, please contact Kendal Broad, Graduate Coordinator.

 The Women's Studies Program, administered by the Center for Women's Studies and Gender Research, is an interdisciplinary program designed for students who wish to pursue a Master's degree (MA, thesis or non-thesis) in Women's Studies.
-It is also an interdisciplinary forum in which students admitted to other graduate programs (MA and PhD) can pursue a Certificate in conjunction with their primary degree.
+It is also an interdisciplinary forum in which students admitted to other graduate programs (MA and PhD) can pursueone of two certificates in conjunction with their primary degree: A Graduate Certificate in Women's Studies or a Graduate Certificate in Gender and Development.
 In addition, students may apply to pursue a Master's degree while also earning their Bachelor's degree (BA) or a professional law degree (JD).
 Click on the Women's Studies degree name for information specific to the degree in the Center for Women's Studies and Gender Research.
 Please also refer to general information in the UF Graduate Catalog.

 - Master or Arts (MA), thesis and non-thesis: : A Master's degree with thesis or non-thesis requires 30 credits.
 All thesis students must register for an appropriate number of credits in WST 6971 (3 credits out of the maximum 6 credits must be taken during the final semester.
 Non-thesis students may not enroll in WST 6971.
 Non-thesis student may not take more than 6 credits as S/U. For all Master's programs in Women's Studies, at least half the required credits (not counting 6971) must be in the major.
 For details specific to the degree in the Center for Women's Studies and Gender